seud0nym/tch-gui-unhide/extras/README.md

 Install rsyncd using the opkg command: `opkg install rsync rsyncd`
 #### Changes External to the GUI
 - Adds /usr/share/transformer/mappings/rpc/gui.rsync.map to allow enabling/disabling of daemon via the GUI
+- Adds the *home* module to /etc/rsyncd.conf to allow read/write access to the /root directory via rsync (e.g. `rsync 192.168.0.1::home`)
+- Adds the *tmp* module to /etc/rsyncd.conf to allow read/write access to the /tmp directory via rsync (e.g. `rsync 192.168.0.1::tmp`)
-- Adds the *usb* module to /etc/rsyncd.conf to allow read/write access to the USB via rsync (e.g. `rsync 192.168.0.1::usb`)
+- Adds the *usb* module to /etc/rsyncd.conf to allow read/write access to the USB device via rsync (e.g. `rsync 192.168.0.1::usb`)
+#### Removal Instructions
+1. Do not delete `tch-gui-unhide-xtra.rsyncd`
+2. Remove rsyncd: `opkg remove rsync rsyncd`
+3. Re-run `tch-gui-unhide` to remove the GUI changes, and the additional transformer mappings
+4. Now you can delete `tch-gui-unhide-xtra.rsyncd`

 ## tch-gui-unhide-xtra.samba36-server
 Correctly configures OpenWRT SAMBA 3.6 and adds ability to change the password via the GUI.